aklump/visual_sitemap/README.md

 ## Theming

-You may override the default templates by placing your own in user_templates.
+You may override the default templates by placing your own in _user_templates_.
 So if wanted to refactor _html.twig_ then first copy it to _user_templates/html.twig_ and then modify as desired.

 For user styles, add a file called _user_templates/style.css_ and it will be included in the sitemap.

+You may add other files as desired to _user_templates_ without harm.

 ## Development